 This section describes how to enable an existing folder in a filter set.
-Create a new folder that appears only in the selected filter set using the instructions in "Creating a Folder" on the previous page.
+Create a new folder that is only included in the selected filter set using the instructions in "Creating a Folder" on the previous page.
 To display issues in this folder, create a folder filter that targets the new folder.